tederickson/drools-and-kotlin/README.md

 ## Issues
 `mvn clean test` does not run the tests.
 Spent hours researching but still have not found a solution.

 Using "Apache Maven 3.6.3".
-Tried
+Tried many different pom configurations.

 IntelliJ runs single tests and also runs all tests in src/test/kotlin/com/example/mortgage.

+Going to stick with running Kotlin tests through IntelliJ and researching as time permits.

 ## Enhancements
 * Add Rest Controllers